thingSoC/TSOC_GROVEY_FOUR/README.md

 Modules all at the same time, either standalone, or with any Processor or Radio module.
 This gives you maximum flexiblity for parts selection and reuse.

+The **TSOC_GROVEY_FOUR** uses a Cypress Semiconductor PsoC4, a CY8C4245PVI-482 model in a 28 pin TSSOP package, for easy hand soldering.

-THe thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.
+The thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.

 [![thingSoC TSOC_GROVEY_FOUR](https://raw.githubusercontent.com/thingSoC/TSOC_GROVEY_FOUR/master/TSOC_GROVEY_FOUR/images/product/TSOC_GROVEY_FOUR.png?raw=true)TSOC_GROVEY_FOUR](https://github.com/thingSoC/TSOC_GROVEY_FOUR)